Pseudagrion furcigerum

 Pseudagrion furcigerum is a species of damselfly in the family Coenagrionidae.
 It is commonly known as the Palmiet sprite.

 Distribution and status

-This sprite is endemic to South Africa; It is found at low elevations in the Western Cape and the south-western parts of the Eastern Cape.
+This sprite is endemic to South Africa; It is found at low elevations in the Western Cape and the south western parts of the Eastern Cape.
 The species currently has no known threats.
-Its population is locally abundant and apparently stable.
+Its population locally abundant and apparently stable.

 Habitat

 Adults are found at the margins of pools, streams and rivers that are well vegetated.